Best energy tariff for low income households (UK guide, June 2026)

 Direct Debit often unlocks lower prices, but only choose it if the monthly amount is manageable.
 Receipt-of-bill can be easier to understand but may cost more.
 Prepayment can help control spending, but historically can be pricier (though the gap can vary by market rules and supplier).

-Look at the unit rate (p/kWh) and the standing charge (p/day).
+Look at the unit rate (p/kWh) and the standing charge (p/day) together, then compare the total against the new £1,862 cap for a typical home.
 Standing charge can make a big difference if you use less energy, which is common in smaller properties.

 4) Check fix vs variable based on risk